AdaptiveConsulting/ReactiveTraderCloud/docs/setup/windows-setup.md

 ## Running with Visual Studio 2015 on Windows

+*N.B. these instructions are no longer up-to-date.
+We will publish the new instructions ASAP.*

 Install Visual Studio 2015 - a free community edition is available.
 Then install .NET Core from [here](https://www.microsoft.com/net/core).
 Also ensure that the NuGet package manager extension is up to date.

 That's it!
 You should be all set to go.
 Open a cmd prompt and type `dotnet --info` and you should see something like this: